rux616/starfield-junk-in-your-ships-trunk/support/docs/method.md

     - set CNAM - Cell to reference newly-created Cell record
     - copy other data from another PKIN, changing as necessary
 - create new Generic Base Form record
-- add GBFM to the appropriate FormID List record (will probably have to copy FLST as override)
+- add GBFM to the appropriate FormID List record (copy FLST as override or create new)
+- update COBJ if necessary